StackStorm/st2docs/docs/source/rbac.rst

 Note that rule enforcements are ``operational models``.
 You cannot create / modify / delete them via API.
 So permissions other than ``view`` and ``list`` do not make sense.

-Permissions and executions which are not triggered via the API
+Permissions and Executions Which Are Not Triggered via the API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Normally when an execution is triggered via the API (POST to /actionexecutions/), authenticated